pagalvin/tsbook/chapter04_IntroducingTypes.md

 Lastly, the Paul variable cannot be changed after it's initialized.
 The final "Paul = null" assignment is also invalid.
 Const variables may never be in the left hand side of an assignment once they are declared and initialized.

 ## TypeScript Best Practice - *Let*
-As a rule, prefer "const" over let.
+As a rule, prefer `const` over `let`.
 This recommendation largely derives from functional programming principles.
 The more you minimize mutations in your code, the fewer side effects you'll experience.

 Taking this and let into consideration, we can summarize:
 - Prefer const in all cases.